Copper Alloys – Brass, Bronze and Cupronickels

 Bronze

-Although people usually know bronze in a uniform meaning, there are several classifications.
+Although people usually know bronze as a uniform meaning, there are several classifications.
 Bronze alloys all have different qualities depending on the alloying elements used.

 Tin Bronze